Homeschool Diner Logo -- 1960's style sign with atomic starburst

 explore Gifted Enrichment options

-that they allow students to progress (even thru grade levels, if needed) at
+check that they allow students to progress (even thru grade levels, if needed) at their own pace.

 12. Thrives on challenge.
 Seeks out new assignments.